wp-plugins/custom-post-view-generator/readme.txt

 1. In the 'Fields' meta box, follow the same instructions that are indicated for the creation of 'Post Views'.
 1. In the 'Finish' meta box press **Save Layout** and use the shortcode suggested in the 'List Views' meta box in a post or page to display the list view.
 1. OPTIONAL 1: You can also add filters in the 'Paremeters' meta box, just make sure you read all intructions that are presented on the right side each time you change the paremeter section.
-1. OPTIONAL 2: You can use the buttons in the 'Finish' meta box to instantly create a post or page to to display the list view.
+1. OPTIONAL 2: You can use the extra buttons in the 'Finish' meta box to instantly create a post or page to to display the list view.

 == Screenshots ==